AudiusProject/audius-protocol/monitoring/README.md

 | alert_series | A,B,D             |

 The `team` value will be applied as an Alert label and thus affects which Alert Notification Policy is triggered.

+The `alert_series` value will be split by commas and only targets with matching `refIds`, or Query Names, will be extracted.

 #### Thresholds